-She falls for handsome Donovan when he transfers in from another school, and then her high aspirations disappear before her eyes when she must consider a decision she never imagined she would ever have to make: an abortion.
+She falls for handsome Donovan when he transfers in from another school, and then her high aspirations disappear before her eyes when she must consider a decision she never imagined she would ever have to make.

 At St. Mary's Home for Unwed Mothers, she meets Marcus and even though cute boys should be the very last thing on her mind, he makes her feel as if she is not such a huge outcast as she thinks she is.

 Megan needs to find the strength to triumph over adversity and to make her dreams come true, despite life throwing her a curve-ball in the form of David.

 What readers are saying...

 Good read, story was cute.
 Interesting story-line as well.
 Characters were well written and definitely wanted to see what happens next. ardelongbooklover on January 27, 2020

 ★ ★ ★ ★ ★ Heartwarming and heartbreaking

 Megan was forced to face what girls are often left to face alone at a young age when sex is involved.
 Marcus was supporting his sister with her teenage pregnancy and her decision when he falls for Megan.
 Sixteen and pregnant Megan decides to keep her baby after much deliberation and support.
 Real life issues with real life problems and situations.
 Heartwarming yet heartbreaking at times.
 Great story.
 Elizabeth McDaniel on January 3, 2020